okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-new-user-activation/main/index.md

 </div>

-**Learn more:**

-See [Integrate user activations using your own infrastructure](#integrate-user-activations-using-your-own-infrastructure) for more details.
+See [Integrate user activations using your own infrastructure](#integrate-user-activations-using-your-own-infrastructure) to get started integrating this activation solution into your app.

 ## Integrate user activations using Okta email

-When your app supports <StackSnippet snippet="ssrguide" inline /> using the complete Embedded SDK solution, Okta email is used to enable activations.
-This activation can only occur when the user proves ownership of the email address they used during sign up.
-User activation is the final step in this registration process, which sets the newly created account's status to active and allows the account to sign in to your app.
+When your app uses the <StackSnippet snippet="ssrguide" inline /> to create a user, Okta sends an email to the registered email address to prove the user's ownership of the address.
+This proof of ownership permits the user's account to be activated and allows it to sign in to your app.

 ### Org settings that control the email template